Certificates in a Key Vault

 Azure Key Vault

-This plugin allows Aiimi Insight Engine to retrieve certificates and passwords from Azure Key Vault.
-It accesses it via a URI provided in the config, and supports DefaultAzureCredential.
-This allows you to control access via secrets or passwords stored in environment variables, managed identities (if running in an Azure environment), Azure CLI/PowerShell or interactive.
+This plugin means certificates and passwords can be retrieved from Azure Key Vault.
+It accesses them via a URI in the config, and supports DefaultAzureCredential.
+This allows you to control access in a number of ways.
+This includes using secrets or passwords in environment variables and Azure CLI/PowerShell.

-This configuration requires the access to be encompassed by DefaultAzure Credentials.
-However, You should follow your existing procedures when configuring access to the vault.
+This requires access to be encompassed by DefaultAzure Credentials.
+You should follow any existing procedures when configuring access to the vault.

 Last updated